floorberkhout/commit4life/README.md

 #### Algorithms

 ##### Randomize
+This algorithm makes use of car.py (car objects) and board.py (board object).
 1. main.py loads car objects
 2. main.py loads board object
 3. It chooses random car object from all the car objects on the board